Skip to main content

 • When the ALTER TABLE <table_name> DROP PARTITION <partition_name>; statement is used to delete a partition created by using list partitioning, data in the partition is directly removed and cannot be recovered.

-• Currently you cannot backup and restore partitions created by the list partitioning.
+• Currently you cannot backup and restore tables created with the list partitioning strategy.

 • Currently, StarRocks does not support creating asynchronous materialized views with base tables created with the list partitioning strategy.